Kaleidoscope Blog

 Lupus, Nicotine and Smoking

-You probably know the statistics – that cigarettes and smoking are incredibly addictive and unhealthy, containing thousands of toxic chemicals, but did you know that it is even worst for those living with lupus?
+You probably know the statistics – that cigarettes and smoking are incredibly addictive and unhealthy, containing thousands of toxic chemicals, but did you know that it is even worse for those living with lupus?
 Read on to find out why!
 Introduction to Lupus, Nicotine, and Smoking How does quitting help?
 In Conclusion .
 Introduction to…

 Lupus – B Cells, T Cells and the Immune System